vladkinoman/just-my-notes/computer-science/operating-systems/linux/distributions/linux-distributions-their-features-and-places-to-learn.md

   >
   > - [What is Silverblue?](https://fedoramagazine.org/what-is-silverblue/)

+Honorable mention:

+- [ ] **Kali Linux** is meant for Cybersecurity experts and students who want to venture into penetration testing.
+In fact, Kali provides industry-standard certifications such as **[Penetration Testing with Kali](https://www.kali.org/penetration-testing-with-kali-linux/)** and [Kali Linux Certified Professional](https://www.kali.org/news/introducing-kali-linux-certified-professional/).
+  **Kali** uses the **APT** package manager.
+- [ ] openSUSE ([SUSE Leap](https://www.opensuse.org/#Leap)) is tailored for developers and system administrators with in-built functionalities to help you manage systems, utilize containerization technologies included, and a bunch of useful features for programmers, developers, and sysadmins.
+  It has a great community, a solid development sector, and a completely professional attitude.
+  If you want a rolling-release cycle, they also offer **openSUSE Tumbleweed** edition- which is a bleeding-edge distro for developers who want everything up-to-date as fast as possible.
+  OpenSUSE relies on the Yast package manager for managing software packages and is recommended for developers and system administrators.

 ### Distributions for advanced users

 - [ ] Arch Linux:
   - Minimalistic, pain to setup and keep running (if you are new, start with something easy, you can always upgrade).
 Arch is a **lightweight** and **flexible** Linux distribution driven 100% by the community. **You receive software in binary form** (you shouldn't compile it from source - that's why Arch is more user friendly than Gentoo - sure wiki is the main factor here).
 You really need to get your hands dirty to understand the system and its functions, but in turn you get complete and total control of your system.
 If you want a lightweight operating system and really want to understand Linux use Arch!
   - Has a great wiki.
 If you have a problem or want to install something, read the wiki.
 It has detailed instructions for each application, including a summary, installation, configuration and troubleshoot.
   - Similar to Debian, Arch uses a **a bleeding-edge rolling release model** (rolling distro) so incremental updates eventually become the Stable release.
 Arch’s rolling-release system means that you’ll sometimes run into weird inconsistencies when package versions update, but Ubuntu updates packages too.
 It’s pretty easy in Arch to lock down a specific version of your project’s dependencies.
 The only problem in Ubuntu is, the packages provided by the distribution are not usually up-to-date and latest.
 So, you’ll have to rely on 3rd party for latest updates to software that matters to you; a PPA for your IDE, a snap for a design tool, anaconda for your python setup etc.
     If outdated software in the repositories is indeed a big problem for you (it was for me, for making music), then you can consider Archlinux.
 Arch may also have outdated packages in their main repository, but AUR usually has the latest packages.
 Remember, installing stuff from AUR may be time consuming because it downloads source code and compiles it on your machine.
+The operating system itself is completely reliable.
+The rare issues regarding stability creep in when you install *unsupported packages* from the AUR (which can be avoided by being cautious while dealing with AUR).
+This too affects only the software in question and not the OS itself.
     One downside of Arch is that a simple update may break the entire system.
 In Ubuntu, you can run automatic updates with confidence because package updates are carefully tested and patched if necessary.
 Nothing of that sort in Arch (so you get all latest versions).
   - You need a lot of patience at first.
 The installation is not a wizard.
 You need to follow the installation guide, which is a sequence of commands.
 Once you install the base OS you need to know what you want in your system.
 Arch does not install extras, only a bare bones OS.
 There is a manual recommending software though.
     However, it’s easy to configure.
 Almost everything is vanilla and configured with files.
 No weird customization and wizards that most often break the software than not.